KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 Locking resolved and inactive issues

 Locking conversations of resolved, inactive issues is a great way to avoid re-surfacing GitHub issues from old releases.
-In the case offastlanethe following happened a lot in the past:
+In the case of _fastlane_ the following happened a lot in the past:

 * Users would comment on issues that are not related to their problem, however sound similar
 * Users would comment on issues with a lot of subscribers from a long time ago, triggering unwanted email notifications for people who already found a solution
 * Thefastlane-botdoesn’t ensure if all required information is provided for single comments, but only for new issues

-* Users would add “me too” commented without providing any details of the current problem they’re having
+* Users would add "me too" commented without providing any details of the current problem they’re having

 By telling users to submit a new issue, you properly go through the complete lifecycle of an issue:

 * User submits issue
 * fastlane-bot ensures all required information was provided
 * Actual discussion around the issue
 * Issue gets resolved or auto-closed due to inactivity